2/21/2025

 Josh Chan

-Hi, good morning, guys.
+Hi.
+Good morning, guys.
 Congrats on a great quarter.
 Thanks, Josh.
-Hi, yeah, I know that the gross margin is usually fairly strong in Q4, but could you just kind of help us contextualize the magnitude of strength in this Q4's gross margin?
-Was there anything unusual, any closed out benefits, anything like that?
+Hi.
+I know that the gross margin is usually fairly strong in Q4, but could you just kind of help us contextualize the magnitude of strength in this Q4's gross margin?
+You know, was there anything unusual, any closeout benefits, anything like that?

 speaker